Jeremy Lin: Racial issues

 Lin's experience in the NBA draft was used as an example in the nonfiction psychology book The Undoing Project by Michael Lewis, which details how stereotypes can overwhelmingly influence a person's decision making, even in the face of contradictory evidence.
 In the book, Houston Rockets general manager Daryl Morey stated that Lin did very well in pre-draft testing.
 "He lit up our [statistical] model," said Morey.
 "Our model said take him with, like, the 15th pick in the draft."
 A year after the Rockets failed to draft Lin, they began to measure the speed of a player's first two steps; Lin had the quickest first move of any player measured, and he was able to change direction far more quickly than most NBA players.
 "He's incredibly athletic," said Morey.
 "But the reality is that every fucking person, including me, thought he was unathletic.
 And I can't think of any reason for it other than he was Asian."

 The first time Lin went to a Pro-Am game in Kezar Pavilion in San Francisco, a security guard told him: "Sorry, sir, there's no volleyball here tonight.
 It's basketball."
-Early in his stint with the Knicks, a security guard at Madison Square Garden stopped Lin from entering the players' entrance, mistaking him as a trainer.
+Early in his stint with the Knicks, a security guard at Madison Square Garden stopped Lin from entering the players' entrance, mistaking him for a trainer.
 After signing with the Hornets, the five-year NBA veteran had to convince security at Charlotte's Time Warner Cable Arena that he was a player.